 That’s between €6-€8 a week for Life Insurance.
 For €2 extra a week, Séan can get a conversion option as well.
-This would allow him to buy more cover when he’s 60 without having to answer medical questions so that he can leave behind a lump sum for his partner or child.
+This would allow him to buy more cover when he’s 60 without answering medical questions so that he can leave behind a lump sum for his partner or child.

 Before you go, if you’re wondering whether you should get Term or Whole of Life, it comes down to what you want to get out of your Life Insurance policy.
 If you’re going to leave behind a nest egg for grown-up kids, Whole of Life is a good shout or Term with a conversion option.

 If you want to protect your family while your kids are young, then go with Term.